VEuPathDB/StaticContent/content/common/apollo.md

   <div class="apollo-layout">
     <div>
       <p>
-      Use Apollo to integrate new or update current structural and functional data, for gene models in the organisms available in VEuPathDB.
+      Use Apollo to integrate new or update current structural and functional data, for gene models in the organisms available in <a href="https://veupathdb.org/veupathdb/app/search/organism/GenomeDataTypes/result">VEuPathDB</a>.
-All organisms in all 11 <a href="https://veupathdb.org/veupathdb/app/search/organism/GenomeDataTypes/result">VEuPathDB</a> genomic sites are available for community curation: AmoebaDB, CryptoDB, FungiDB, GiardiaDB, MicrosporidiaDB, PiroplasmaDB, PlasmoDB, ToxoDB, TrichDB, TriTrypDB & VectorBase.</p>
+Organisms in AmoebaDB, CryptoDB, FungiDB, GiardiaDB, MicrosporidiaDB, PiroplasmaDB, PlasmoDB, ToxoDB, TrichDB, TriTrypDB & VectorBase are available for community curation.</p>

       <p>
 Apollo help and documentation: